Effects of Saturated Fat

 natural saturated fats being good for us, and I did

-grain or in the skillet or on a piece of toast.
+grain.
 Closer inspection of my true beliefs was revealing a definite, lingering, "fear of fat".
 I needed

 to let it go.